-That NAS has filled up with family video and photo backups, my enthusiastic GoPro footage, sound recordings, rips of my DVD and music collection (as FLAC), and so space has run out.
+That NAS has filled up with family video and photo backups, my over-enthusiastic GoPro footage, sound recordings, rips of my DVD and music collection (as FLAC), and so space has run out.

 I decided I wanted to spec something that would last for a few more years and decided that: